8th World Down Syndrome Congress in Singapore's speech

 in Paris as “Yumetsumugu Aya” (It means Spinning Dreamer Aya) jointly with

 my mother.
 In the same year, I got a request for a translation of a Canadian

 fairy tale, How Smudge Came, from the Akane Shobo publishing company in

-highly honored to be asked to translate this picture book, written by such
+be asked to translate this picture book, written by such an excellent author,

 Another dream of mine is to translate and a make picture book for

 a French fairy tale so that it could be read to and heard by many children,